nus-cs2103-AY1920S2/duke/docs/README.md

 deadline iP /2020-02-19

 Expected outcome:
-[D] IP (by Feb 19 2020)'
+[D] IP (by Feb 19 2020)

 ### `Delete` - deletes task with task number

 [task number]

 Example of usage:
-'delete 1'
+delete 1

 Expected outcome:
-'Noted.
-I've removed this task'
+Noted.
+I've removed this task

 ### `Done` - marks task with task number as done.

 [task number]

 Example of usage:
-'done 1'
+done 1

 Expected outcome:
-'Noted.
-I've marked this task as done.'
+Noted.
+I've marked this task as done.

 ### `Event` - Creates task that is an event.